jaejinchoi/FFP/README.md

     Output a symmetric matrix instead of a low triangular matrix which is default output.

 ### [Note]
 [-r] input low triangular divergence or distance matrix.
-This requires all pair-wise output of 'FFP_compress'
+This requires all pair-wise output of 'FF Profiler'

 ### [Input]